developer-zebra/developer-zebra-site/src/index.md

       - url: ehs/2-3/guide/about/
         menu: '2.3'
   - title: Enterprise Keyboard
-    description: A customizable soft keyboard made specifically for fast and accurate workplace input.
+    description: A customizable soft keyboard made specifically for fast and accurate input by workers in the enterprise.
     url: /enterprise-keyboard/1-0/guide/about
     image: /enterprise-keyboard/ekb_logo.png
     btn-text: Latest Docs